When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • take a biopsy for histology;

-• with severe cardiovascular pathologies;
+• for severe cardiovascular pathologies;

 • after an acute heart attack;

-• in violation of cerebral circulation;
+• in case of cerebrovascular accident;

 • with severe respiratory failure;